AmineAbeidDev/push_swap--Stacks-/README.md

 # push_swap

-This project requires to make an algorithm to sort a stack of numbers with minimum operation
+This project requires to make an algorithm to sort a stack of numbers with minimum operation in addition of a program (Checker) to check whether the operation which the algorithm follows actually sorts the program

 We are allowd to manipulate the stack using another stack and six operation: